-Eligible individuals and/or institutions residing in Kent, Ionia, or Montcalm counties need to complete and return an application form to the Wyoming Branch in order to start receiving TBBC services.
-An application can be picked up from any KDL branch, printed from our website, or patrons can request to have one mailed to their home.
+Eligible individuals and/or institutions residing in Kent, Ionia or Montcalm counties must complete and return an application form to the Wyoming Branch in order to enroll in TBBC services.
+Applications are available at any KDL branch, on our website or can be mailed to the patron's home upon request.

 Service can be provided on a temporary or permanent basis.
 If an individual moves out of the KDL TBBC service area, the service is transferred to the appropriate cooperating library in the National Library Service network.
 Please let staff know immediately of any address or phone number changes.